JGoyd/ams-failopen/README.md

 **Summary**

-This issue constitutes a Zero-Day vulnerability and reflects a systemic design flaw in `AppleMediaServices.framework`, rather than a regression or version-specific bug.
+This issue constitutes a live Zero-Day vulnerability and reflects a systemic design flaw in `AppleMediaServices.framework`, rather than a regression or version-specific bug.

 A critical fail-open flaw in Apple’s AppleMediaServices framework allows request signing to be silently disabled if a remote configuration file (the "Bag") fails to load.
 This affects iOS, macOS, tvOS, and watchOS.